Port Vale F.C.: History

 The club came out of administration in 2003–04 under a fan-ownership consortium headed by Bill Bratt's Valiant 2001 consortium.
 However, Horton left in February 2004, unwilling to accept the financial cutbacks imposed by the new board, and was replaced by former player Martin Foyle.
 Foyle was dismissed in November 2007, and his successor, Lee Sinnott, proved unable to prevent the club from being relegated into League Two after a 23rd-place finish and also oversaw a defeat to Southern League Division One Midlands club Chasetown in the FA Cup.
 Sinnott was sacked in September 2008 and following an unsuccessful tenure from Dean Glover, Micky Adams was appointed as the club's new manager in June 2009.
 Adams left the club in December 2010 with Vale second in the table and Jim Gannon was selected to finish the promotion job.
 However, Gannon's turbulent reign ended after 74 days.
-Adams returned as manager at the end of the 2010–11 campaign, but this was not enough to placate fans who demanded a change in the boardroom after a series of promised investments failed to come to fruition.
+Adams returned as manager at the end of the 2010–11 campaign, but this was not enough to appease fans who demanded a change in the boardroom after a series of promised investments failed to come to fruition.

 Genuine hopes of promotion in 2011–12 were brought to an end after the club was issued with a winding up petition by HM Revenue and Customs on 29 February 2012; the club were by this time unable to pay tax bills, creditors, or staff wages.
 The club entered administration on 9 March.
 The club finally exited administration on 20 November 2012, and Tom Pope scored 33 goals to fire Vale to promotion back to League One with a third-place finish.
 They stabilised in the division under new boss Rob Page, before chairman Norman Smurthwaite orchestrated the departure of Page and his squad in favour of the club's first foreign manager, Bruno Ribeiro, in June 2016.
 The result was relegation back into League Two at the end of the 2016–17 season, after which Smurthwaite resigned as chairman.
 He returned to the role the following season and threatened to put the club into administration if a buyer was not found by May 2019, a fate which was avoided when Carol and Kevin Shanahan completed their takeover.
-Manager Darrell Clarke returned from a close family bereavement to lead Vale through the League Two play-off semi-finals at the end of the 2021–22 season.
+Manager Darrell Clarke returned from close family bereavement to lead Vale through the League Two play-off semi-finals at the end of the 2021–22 season.
 Promotion was secured with a 3–0 victory over Mansfield Town in the final.
+Clarke was sacked on 17 April 2023, and was succeeded by his assistant Andy Crosby.
+They reached the quarter-finals of the League Cup for the first time during the 2023–24 season.
+Crosby was sacked in February, and was replaced by Darren Moore.
+However, Port Vale were relegated to League Two at the end of the season.
+Moore led the club to bounce back with an immediate promotion in the 2024–25 campaign.